btcpayserver/btcpayserver-doc/README.md

 BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

-If you have trouble using BTCPay, consider joining [communities listed on official website](https://btcpayserver.org/#communityCTA) to get help from BTCPay community members.
+If you have trouble using BTCPay, consider joining the [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from BTCPay community members.
 Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.

 Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) and [FAQ](https://github.com/btcpayserver/btcpayserver-doc/tree/master/FAQ#btcpay-frequently-asked-questions-and-common-issues) for more details.